CREATION OF A NATION

 Cook Islands Parliament building

-Parliament, which is based on the UK model, has two houses.
-The lower house or Legislative Assembly has 24 publicly elected members The Members of Parliament represent districts and islands.
+Parliament is based on the UK model and has two houses.
+The lower house or Legislative Assembly has 24 members elected under universal suffrage by secret ballot in a "first past the post" system.
+The Members of Parliament represent districts and islands.
+There must be elections every four years although the Prime Minister can call one sooner.
 The upper house, or House of Ariki, is made up of 14 traditional leaders appointed by the King's Representative.
 They provide advice and recommendations to MPs

 TIMELINE OF COOK ISLANDS' CONSTITUTIONAL HISTORY